Getting Better RV Wi-Fi Internet

 Several apps and websites track free hotspots, but it's usually pretty easy to stumble into these places when needed.

-Keep in mind businesses optimize their Wi-Fi network to provide service within their facility for their customers.
-Not to beam free Wi-Fi Internet service to an RV parked in the lot who might not even be a customer.
+Keep in mind that businesses optimize their Wi-Fi network to provide service within their facility for their customers.
+They are not designed to beam free Wi-Fi Internet service to non-patrons in an RV parked in the lot.
 You may only get a usable signal inside their building.
-And a lot of businesses will use a password for access to limit freeloader use.
+Many businesses will use a password for access to limit unauthorized use.

-Some places might limit how long they’ll let you stay on their connection, as they need their tables for new customers just arriving.
+Some places might limit how long you can stay connected, as they need their tables for new customers who are just arriving.
 If asked to move on, be respectful and comply.

-Also, please respect that the Wi-Fi a business provides is generally a courtesy that costs money.
-Do your best to be a good customer and tip your server well for taking up a seat in their area for an extended time.
+Also, please respect that the Wi-Fi a business provides is generally a courtesy that requires an investment.
+Do your best to be a good customer and tip your server well for accommodating you in their area for an extended time.

 Other Wi-Fi Networks

 We previously mentioned Tengo Internet, onSpot, and GoZone, which are commercial third-party Wi-Fi providers that partner with campgrounds, marinas, and other businesses.
 Another big player is Boingo, which has over one million hotspots worldwide, including many Tengo locations found within campgrounds.
-You can get unlimited access to all of Boingo's partnered locations globally for a monthly fee.
+You can gain unlimited access to all Boingo's partnered locations worldwide for a monthly fee.

 But there are also other widely deployed Wi-Fi networks available to some customers for free and to others for a fee.
-In particular, the major landline internet service providers have large Wi-Fi hotspot networks that customers can tap into.
+In particular, the major landline internet service providers have extensive Wi-Fi hotspot networks that customers can access.
 These can be handy, fast, and free for part-time nomads with home landline service.
 Some even offer a profile for your smartphone that will automatically connect to these Wi-Fi hotspots while traveling.

 Here are some of the major ones:

 Many other ISPs have Wi-Fi networks in different parts of the country on a more regional basis.
-Check if your stationary family members and friends are customers of one of the participating cable companies - you might be able to get their permission to use their login to access these Wi-Fi hotspots.
+Check if your stationary family members and friends are customers of one of the participating cable companies - you may be able to obtain their permission to use their login credentials to access these Wi-Fi hotspots.

 RV Driveway Surfing

-One of the most reliable ways to access the internet over Wi-Fi is by borrowing a cup of bandwidth from friends and family you visit in your RV as you travel.
+One of the most reliable ways to access the internet over Wi-Fi is by borrowing a cup of bandwidth from friends and family you visit while traveling in your RV.

-Most folks with fast, wired home connections are happy to share their unlimited high-speed bandwidth to do OS updates, download videos, software updates, or do massive data syncing to cloud storage services.
+Most people with fast, wired home connections are happy to share their unlimited high-speed bandwidth to perform OS updates, download videos, software updates, or sync massive amounts of data to cloud storage services.

 It’s a great way to combine social time and completing digital chores.